zacharyhanna/bdow-recomb/variant-calling/README.md

 #### Individual variant calls

-We used the Genome Analysis Toolkit (GATK) version 3.8.0 HaplotypeCaller tool [@depristoFrameworkVariationDiscovery2011; @mckennaGenomeAnalysisToolkit2010; @vanderauweraFastQDataHigh2013] to call variants for each sample individually and create a genomic variant call format file (gVCF).
+We used the Genome Analysis Toolkit (GATK) version 3.8.0 HaplotypeCaller tool (DePristo et al., 2011; McKenna et al., 2010; Van der Auwera et al., 2013) to call variants for each sample individually and create a genomic variant call format file (gVCF).
 Our input into HaplotypeCaller for each sample was the corresponding bwa-aligned, sorted, duplicate-marked binary alignment map (BAM) file.
 Other than setting “--emitRefConfidence GVCF', we used default options.